 Wireless (Wi-Fi) Connection Issues

-Be sure to check that your device is compatible with running Zoom: Zoom system requirements: Windows, macOS, Linux.
+Please update your device to the latest operating system and browsers to ensure the best performance for TechConnect Zoom features.
+If you are unable to update, be sure to check that your device is compatible with running Zoom: Zoom system requirements: Windows, macOS, Linux.

 You can also check your device's diagnostics through Zoom's desktop client.
 Zoom detected Issues are indicated in red or orange.